The Ultimate Guide to Instagram Creator Studio

 We would recommend using Creator Studio for one-off posts that you need to schedule, like IGTV videos (IGTV videos are currently not available in the Instagram API, so Creator Studio is the only place you can schedule IGTV videos).

-But Creator Studio is a very simple scheduling tool and doesn’t allow you to plan your Instagram feed, manage comments, or post to multiple social platforms.
+But Creator Studio is a very simple scheduling tool and doesn’t allow you to plan your Instagram feed, find your best time to post, manage comments, or post to multiple social platforms.

 There also isn’t a visual content calendar or a media library to organize all of your photos and videos in, so it can be difficult to see all of your content at-a-glance like you can in Later: